Can Modi Turn India From a ‘True Friend’ to the U.S. to a Friend Forever?

 In one realm at least, it should be an easy lift.
 India is the world’s biggest arms importer and has been deepening defense cooperation with Washington in recent years.
 A senior White House official briefing reporters on Friday stressed that the United States wanted to help India advance as a defense partner, pointing in particular to counter terrorism and ensuring free navigation in the Indian Ocean region.

 And, indeed, Modi on Monday met with Secretary of Defense James Mattis, just as the State Department announced it was designating as a terrorist Mohammad Yusuf Shah, otherwise known as Syed Salahuddin, for leading Hizbul Mujahideen, a militant group responsible for attacks on Indians in the disputed province of Kashmir.
 “Salahuddin,” the State Department’s statement said, “vowed to block any peaceful resolution to the Kashmir conflict” between India and Pakistan.
+And, indeed, Trump thanked Modi for buying U.S. military equipment, which he said “always makes us feel very good,” adding that nobody makes military equipment like the United States.

 But defense is only one tie that binds, and there are plenty of other issues that could tear them apart.
 There’s trade, where Trump’s America First approach to economics seeks to squeeze out gains from U.S. partners.
 While India was never part of the Trans Pacific Partnership, which Trump pulled out of, it is part of the China-led Regional Comprehensive Economic Partnership, a 16-nation trading bloc taking shape now.

 “I’m nervous … looking at this trip, you’ve got the leader of the world’s wealthiest country expecting the leader of one of the world’s developing countries to come here and give us benefits and gifts,” said Richard Rossow of the Center for Strategic and International Studies before the visit.
+And, indeed, in his statement in the Rose Garden, Trump said Modi’s India needed to remove barriers to American exports, and that the United States needed to reduce its trade deficit with India.

 There’s the rash of hate crimes against Indian-Americans since Trump’s inauguration.
 There’s immigration — and, in particular, the issue of skilled worker H-1B visas.
 The Trump administration wants to shrink the number of those visas, which is of concern to India, a big beneficiary.
 The White House official said the question of visas were not specifically on the agenda.